Location: Online

 Following an initial conference held in July 2021, which highlighted Africa’s disproportionate vulnerability to climate change and the need to mobilize all stakeholders to finance mitigation and adaptation, this new edition will revisit and deepen the same theme.

-It will examine the role of financial intermediaries—banks, insurance companies, investment funds, rating agencies, central banks, and development banks—as well as public financing, in catalyzing private capital to combat climate change in Africa.
+It examined the role of financial intermediaries—banks, insurance companies, investment funds, rating agencies, central banks, and development banks—as well as public financing, in catalyzing private capital to combat climate change in Africa.

 ↪ Role of the private financial sector in combating climate change